-Hone your communication skills, cultural knowledge, and historical perspective with the unique degree in East Asian studies.
+Hone your communication skills, cultural knowledge, and historic perspective in this unique degree program.

-One of the only online programs of its kind, University of Maryland University College's Bachelor of Arts in East Asian studies provides an overview of the history, economics, politics, culture, and languages of the East Asian region, including China, Korea, and Japan.
-In this program, you'll examine East Asia's rich past and continuing contributions to the global community.
+This program provides an overview of the history, economics, politics, culture, and languages of the East Asian region, including China, Korea, and Japan.
+You’ll examine East Asia’s rich past and continuing contributions to the global community.
+This program is ideal for those who live or work in East Asia, know East Asian languages, or regularly interact with people from East Asian countries.

 This program is also available as a minor.